int128/terraform-aws-kops-alb/README.md

 ### 3. Bootstrap

-In this section, we will create the following components:
+By default the script will create the following components:

 - kops
-  - A Kubernetes master in a single AZ
+  - 1 master (t2.medium) in a single AZ
-  - A Kubernetes node in a single AZ
+  - 2 nodes (t2.medium) in a single AZ
 - Terraform
   - An internet-facing ALB
   - A Route53 record for the internet-facing ALB